mgstigler/Alexa/TWSSProject/README.md

 # That's What She Said Getting Started

+## Skill Description

+This is a fun The Office themed drinking game.
+It features a variety of mini games that are shuffled and read aloud by Alexa.

+This game should be played in a group of people (specifically fans of NBC's The Office, although it is not completely necessary to be able to enjoy the game).
+One person in the group will start by invoking Alexa.
+She will then shuffle through a series of mini games and present them to the group.
+Some of the mini games are specific to the user whose turn it is, some are group games.
+Pass your turn to the next player by saying "Next".

+Some of the games include Office trivia questions, hot potato, categories, never have I ever and several more.
+Right now there are about 60 trivia questions, 15 mini games, and many categories and prompts for the players.

+The game ends whenever the players decide they are done.
+The hope is that you leave satisfied and smiling.

+...that's what she said

 ## Games
 - HOT POTATO - In this game, a timer will be set for one minute, whoever is caught when the timer goes off, loses and has to chug for five seconds